ADITYAGUPTAx/TASKMASTER/README.md

-Now you can choose between our 4 programs and use what is needed, You can run the python code and easily access the program.
+Now you can choose between our 4 programs and use what is needed, You can run the python code and easily access the program, everything will work the same.